ojthomas7/5-qubit-stabilizer-QEC/README.md

 ## Results

-Syndrome measurement within the .ipynb file yields "yndrome measurements: {'1100 00000': 1024}".
-Qiskit uses a reversed indexing style to the error-diagnosis table on the wikipedia page, so our actual syndrome measurement reads 0011, correctly diagnosing the error as a bit flip error on q4.
+Syndrome measurement within the .ipynb file yields "Syndrome measurements: {'0111 00000': 1024}".
+Qiskit uses a reversed indexing style to the error-diagnosis table on the wikipedia page, so our actual syndrome measurement reads 1110, correctly diagnosing the error as a composite phase and bit flip error (Y transformation) on qubit q2.